-- 3 Log in as root to the server where you are installing Platform Services. - 4 Retrieve the Platform Services distribution package for your OS and place it in a temporary location on the target server. - 5 Extract the distribution package to the temporary location.
+- 3 Log in as root to the server where you are installing Platform Services. - 4 Retrieve the Platform Services distribution package and place it in a temporary location on the target server. - 5 Extract the distribution package to the temporary location.